With the beautiful Wye Valley and the wonderful Malvern Hills Herefordshire has a number of attractive walking options.

 It's a delightful walk on good footpaths with fabulous views throughout.
 Also look out for the springs and fountains dotted along the hills.

 There's a parking area off Glowson Wood Rd where you can start your walk.
+Please note this car park is privately owned with permission granted by the owners for walkers to use it.
+As such please respect the space as it is not cleaned or managed by the council.
 Pick up the footpath here and follow it north through Hoar Wood to Hooper's Oak.
 The route then turns west and then south to Hyde Common and Lyndalls Wood.
 The final section takes you along Ridge Hill before returning to the car park where there is a picnic area nearby.